cekit/cekit/docs/caching.rst

 Artifact Caching
 ================

-Cekit is automatically caching all artifacts used to build the image.
+CEKit is automatically caching all artifacts used to build the image.
 This means that if your image descriptor contains following artifact:

 .. code:: yaml